emilybrooks/emilybrooks.github.io/tms.md

 Fight encounter past the third mirage
 Need:

 		Black Scale 黒き飛竜のスカイハイ
 		Make sure you have an inky feather

 -	Itsuki rakukaja/heal
-	Tsubasa mazan
+	Tsubasa zan
-	Kiria mazan
+	Kiria zan

 Notes:
 - Make sure you have 13 3-star prestige before you leave (keep fighting the blackscale rider encounter)